1 Million Accessible Restaurant Menus

 How does the Menus4ALL app use my location?

-In the ‘Near Me’ tab, your location is used to find accessible menus within 20 miles quickly.
+In the ‘Near Me’ tab, your current location is used to find accessible menus up to 20 miles away.
 You can always change your location preferences in the Privacy Settings on your device.

 How can I search for an accessible menu?

 You can search for accessible menus three ways.
 Select the ‘Search” tab.
-To search, first select one of the three search types: Restaurant Name, Menu Item, or City.
-Type your search terms in the text field and select search.
+First select one of the three search types: Restaurant Name, Menu Item, or City.
+Then type your search term in the text field and select search.

 How are the search results for each of the three search methods determined?

-When you search by Restaurant Name, the search results will list up to 100 results based on your current location.
-When searching by Menu Item, the search results will display up to 100 restaurant menus based on your current location.
-When searching by City, the search results will display up to 100 restaurant menus from the City center.
+When you search by Restaurant Name, the search results will list menus based on your current location.
+Searching by Menu Item, will display restaurant menus that include that item based on your current location.
+When searching by City, restaurant menus from the City center up to 20 miles out will display.
+You can also search by zip code or street address by using the City search type.

 Menus4ALL, Inc. purchases restaurant menu data from a major provider of restaurant info in the United States and Canada.
 We then convert the data to provide you an accessible menu.
-Currently, we can only provide accessible menus for restaurants in this database.
-Menus4ALL is constantly looking for new ways to bring you even more accessible menus in more locations.
+We add new menus and sometimes remove menus weekly.

-Why are the accessible menus displayed in the Menus4ALL app different from the accessible menus I used to find on this website?
+Why are the accessible menus displayed in the Menus4ALL app different from the accessible menus I used to find on the Menus4ALL website?

-In June 2022, Menus4ALL Inc. stopped using our previous provider of restaurant info and stopped providing accessible menus on this website.
+In June 2022, Menus4ALL Inc. stopped using our previous provider of restaurant info and stopped providing accessible menus through our website.
 For years, users of Menus4ALL.com asked for a mobile app.
-Menus4ALL is very excited to find a new restaurant info provider that now allows us to provide 500,000 accessible menus throughout the United States and 250,000 accessible menus in Canada.
+Menus4ALL is very excited to find a new restaurant info provider that now allows us to provide 1 million accessible menus throughout the United States and Canada.

-If I am unable to see the flashlight, how do I know for certain that I have turned on the waiter alert?
+If I am unable to see my waiter alert flashlight, how do I know for certain that I have it turned on?

-When you toggle the waiter, alert on, if using voiceover, you will hear audible confirmation that the alert has been turned on and the phone will vibrate.
+When you toggle the waiter alert on, using voiceover, you will hear an audible confirmation that the alert and the phone will vibrate.
 You will receive the same audible confirmation and haptic feedback when you toggle the alert off.

-If I am in a restaurant, how does the weight staff know why I have used the flashlight on my phone to get their attention?
+If I am in a restaurant, how does the wait staff know why I have used the waiter alert flashlight on my phone to get their attention?

-Menus4ALL Inc. built the waiter alert function to help users get the attention of the wait staff when needed.
-We suggested you take a few minutes when you first get to your table to let the waitstaff know about the function, and that you may hold up your phone, with the waiter alert light on, to get their attention at the table.
+Menus4ALL Inc. built the waiter alert to help users get the attention of the wait staff.
+We suggested you take a minute when you first get to your table to let the waitstaff know about the function, and that you may use it to get their attention if you need assistance.

 Drop us a note!